pkminor/Quotes/README.md

 # Quotes

-Application to create quotes and have them voted up or down or deleted
+Application to create quotes and have them voted up or down or deleted.
+[Quotes](https://pkminor.github.io/Quotes/)

 # Author
 patrick maina

+## How it works

+Upon loading, the application represents an interface to view quotes.
+By default, four quotes have been included.
+A user can upvote, downvote or delete any of the quotes.
+They can also share their own quotes.

+The initial quotes have an exception to being downvoted or deleted.
+However any other quote added can be downvoted or deleted in addition to being upvoted.

+For each quote the application will show how long since the quote was submitted.

+## Technical details

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.12.